 - Permission to reproduce an item is determined on an item-by-item basis.
 To protect bound volumes, photocopying will only be done one page per copy.
 For purposes of preservation, fragile and particularly rare items will not be photocopied.
 Scanning or photographing may be possible in lieu of photocopies.
 We will help you determine this at the time of your request.
 Additional charges may apply to reproductions made by scanning and photographing.
 Please see our Overview of Duplication Policy for further information.

 - Photocopying will be done by Special Collections staff only, as time permits.
 No requests will be completed within 15 minutes of closing.
-For in-person requests, copy cards are required.

 - No more than 10% of any printed item will be copied.
 Additional restrictions may apply to some materials, based upon copyright law and prior donor agreements.